amaanq/amaanq/README.tmpl.md

 - [Smali](https://git.sr.ht/~yotam/tree-sitter-smali) — An assembler/disassembler for the DEX format used by Dalvik,
   Android's Java VM implementation
 - [Smithy](https://github.com/indoorvivants/tree-sitter-smithy) — A language for defining services and SDKs
+- [Squirrel](https://github.com/amaanq/tree-sitter-squirrel) — A high level imperative, object-oriented programming language, designed to be a light-weight scripting language that fits in the size, memory bandwidth, and real-time requirements of applications like video games.
 - [Starlark](https://github.com/amaanq/tree-sitter-starlark) — A dialect of Python intended for use as a configuration language
 - [Thrift](https://github.com/duskmoon314/tree-sitter-thrift) — A software framework for scalable cross-language services development